prodo-dev/plz/README.md

 are up in AWS.
 It also shows the instance ids.
 You can kill instances with `plz kill -i <instance-id>`.

+The command `plz last` is useful, particularly when writing shell commands, to refer to the last execution _started_.

-Finally, `plz rerun` allows you to rerun a job you started.
+Finally, `plz rerun` allows you to rerun a job given an execution id.

 ### Functionality summary